ritk20/crypto-portfolio/README.md

 ## Key Features

+1. Add your favourite tokens to your WatchList
-1. Transfer Tokens Seamlessly across wallets
+2. Transfer Tokens Seamlessly across wallets
-2. Check Allowance of Smart Contracts
+3. Check Allowance of Smart Contracts

 ## How to use?